Author: Ameeba

 Conceptual Example Code

-Here’s a conceptual example of how the vulnerability might be exploited using a HTTP GET request:
+Here’s a conceptual representation of how the vulnerability might be exploited.
+This example assumes the attacker is using an HTTP POST request to the server.

 Mitigation Guidance